soyart/webtools/artnoi.com/src/blog/2024/kbtg-sucks/index.md

 KBTG advertises itself as "Thailand and ASEAN leading tech company".

-In reality, it's just KBank subsidiary with a lot of incompetents.
+In reality, it's just KBank subsidiary with a lot of incompetent people.
-They manage, run, and think like a bank.
+They manage, run, and think like a large bank.
+Their culture is even more conservative than my brokerage's, which is my first job.

-The CEO usually sweet talks about how KBTG is so great, full of talents (going so far as to say everyone working here is top talent).
+The CEO usually brags about how KBTG is so great, full of talents (going so far as to say everyone working here is top talent).

-He emphasizes how KBTG is actively doing AI development, while in reality, I've yet to see any employees, code, emails discussing about AI, nor any other cool tech stuff he sells.
+He emphasizes how KBTG is actively doing AI development, while in reality, I've yet to see any employees, code, emails discussing about AI, nor any other cool tech stuff that he sells daily to the press.

 The company does not even want to improve.
 They want everything to be the same.
-They don't develop talents, they simply horde talents hoping that it will cure the organizational stupidity.
+They don't develop talents, they simply horde talents hoping that it will cure their organization's collective stupidity.

 # My departure

-With all of the things I saw, I just couldn't stay.
-I have a feeling that if I stayed, my own brain cells would simply rot from interacting with these people.

-I once respected all SWEs - I used to think that 80% of devs are smart people, and the rest being the lucky dumbsters.
+I once respected all SWEs - I used to think that 80% of devs are smart people, and the rest being the lucky dumbsters or "script kiddies".

 Joining KBTG changed that view.
-I now think SWE is just like any other jobs.
+I now think SWE is just like any other professions.

 I also hate working in very large corporations like KBank now.

 These companies are too big to fail, and they have so many people.
-Because they are too big to fail, they don't need to do everything in a smart way.
+Because they are too big to fail, they know they don't need to do everything in a smart way.
+They can just throw their weight around and get profits.

 This Thai bank wouldn't go bankrupt because an app is toilet material, or if the app never launches.
 There's simply no need for the org to be well optimized,